South Korea beats Turkmenistan 5-0 in World Cup qualifier

 Only the group winners progress to the third round automatically, along with the four best second-placed teams.
 The defeat ends Turkmenistan’s chances.

 Lebanon is second, level on points with Korea, after a 3-2 win over Sri Lanka, which went ahead early through Ahmed Razeek.
-Joan Oumari scored twice in the first half along with Mohammed Kdouh to put Lebanon in control and though Razeek ensured a tight finish with his second on the hour, Sri Lanka slipped to a fifth successive defeat.
+Joan Oumari scored twice in the first half along with Mohammed Kdouh to put Lebanon in control and though Razeek ensured a tight finish with his second on the hour, Sri Lanka slipped to a fifth straight defeat.

+In Saturday’s other qualifier, Saudi Arabia moved five points clear of Uzbekistan in Group D with a 3-0 win over Yemen in Riyadh.

+All the goals came in the first half.
+Salem Al-Dawsari opened the scoring after four minutes and then two goals from Fahad Al-Muwallad sealed the victory.

 There are 13 games on Monday with China playing its first in the United Arab Emirates.
 The team routed Guam 7-0 on May 30 in front of 40,000 fans in Suzhou but with Group A opponents Maldives and Syria struggling to gain entry into China due to COVID-19 restrictions, the Asian Football Confederation (AFC) switched the group to Sharjah.